Why the epic Camino trail across Spain is a route to true happiness

-The whole walk covers two mountain ranges, plains and a huge variety of countryside in between.
+The walk covers two mountain ranges, plains and a huge variety of countryside.

-If you’re interested in glorious scenery, palaces (Gaudi’s episcopal palace in Astorga), holy places (the magnificent cathedral in Burgos), Spanish history (Leon’s monastery of San Marcos), contemporary Spanish life (and good times) or food, you’ll find it on the Camino — and all that is before you’ve reached Santiago and its majestic cathedral.
+Suppose you’re interested in glorious scenery, palaces (Gaudi’s episcopal palace in Astorga), holy places (the magnificent cathedral in Burgos), Spanish history (Leon’s monastery of San Marcos), contemporary Spanish life (and good times) or food.
+In that case, you’ll find it on the Camino — and all that is before you’ve reached Santiago and its majestic cathedral.

-There are small hotels and pensiones in virtually every village and town — roughly speaking, every six miles or so.
+There are small Camino hotels and pensiones in every village and town — roughly every six miles.

-I mentioned at the beginning that this can be a life-changing journey and you have every right to fix me with a beady look and ask: why?
+I mentioned at the beginning that this could be a life-changing journey, and you have every right to fix me with a beady look and ask: why?
 I’ll do my best to answer you.

 The Camino’s ancient heritage means it has what many would describe as a spiritual dimension.
-You can define that in any way you like, but it means that for many walkers it is a quest of some kind: a taking stock or meditation, undertaken in order to ask, and hopefully answer, a few important questions about themselves.
+You can define that in any way you like.
+Still, for many walkers, it is a quest of some kind: a taking stock or meditation undertaken to ask, hopefully, answer, a few critical questions about themselves.

-Of course, there are as many questions as there are pilgrims: about their lives, loves, faith, jobs, relationships or even the meaning of their existence.
+Of course, there are as many questions as there are pilgrims: about their lives, love, faith, jobs, relationships or even the meaning of their existence.

-the same goal, the same very human concerns, that makes the Camino what it is.
+the same goal, the same very human concerns that make the Camino what it is.

-I cannot begin to describe to you the number and qualities of all those I met, many of whom have become great friends.
+I cannot begin to describe the number and qualities of all I met, many of whom have become great friends.